-- Please read each Topic Area carefully for requirements specific to that Topic Area.
+- Please read each Topic Area and Subtopic Area carefully for requirements specific to that Topic Area.
 See Section I.B. - Pre-award Costs: Only cost share contributions made during the period of performance of the grant, if awarded, can be considered.
 Any costs incurred prior to award selection cannot be considered as cost share or for reimbursement by DOE.
-See Section IV.H. - Eligibility Statements and Evidence: To support the DOE Office of Indian Energy's eligibility determination, all Applicants are required to submit eligibility statements as part of their application that document and provide evidence of Applicant and Tribal Land eligibility.
-See Section IV.C.5. - Statements of Commitment and Cost Sharing: As prescribed below, all Applicants are required to submit an Applicant Tribal Council Resolution or Declaration of Commitment and Cost Sharing File, which must include a statement of commitment and cost sharing by the Applicant.
-See Section IV.C.6.
+See Section IV.H. - Eligibility Statements and Evidence: To support the DOE Office of Indian Energy's eligibility determination, all Applicants are required to submit eligibility statements as part of their application that document and provide evidence of Applicant eligibility.
+See Section IV.C.5. - Applicant Commitment and Cost Sharing: All Applicants are required to submit an Applicant Commitment and Cost Sharing File, which must include an executed statement of commitment and cost sharing by the Applicant.
+See Section IV.C.6 for the full content of the Applicant Commitment and Cost Sharing File. - Participant Letters of Commitment and Cost Sharing: All other project participants (except Vendors) must submit letters of commitment and cost sharing under the Participant Letters of Commitment and Cost Sharing File.
+See Section IV.C.7. - Letters of Support: Letters of support by anyone not participating in the proposed project are not required or desired, and should not be provided as part of the application.
+See Sections IV.C.6. and Section IV.C.7. - Post Award Payment: Payment will be made electronically on a reimbursement basis through Automated Clearing House (ACH).
+Provided the requisite support is submitted, reimbursement of costs will normally be made within seven to ten days; however, reimbursement may take up to 30 days.
+See Section IV.H.12.